-PARAMETER ELEMENT DESCRIPTION Code HST01 Name Ensure bidirectional CHAP authentication is enabled for iSCSI traffic.
+PARAMETER ELEMENT DESCRIPTION Code HST01 Name Ensure that bidirectional CHAP authentication is enabled for iSCSI traffic.
 Description vSphere allows for the use of bidirectional authentication of both the iSCSI target and host.
 Choosing not to enforce more stringent authentication can make sense if you create a dedicated network or VLAN to service all your iSCSI devices.
 If the iSCSI facility is isolated from general network traffic, it is less vulnerable to exploitation.

+PARAMETER ELEMENT DESCRIPTION

 Threat By not authenticating both the iSCSI target and host, there is a potential for a MiTM attack in which an attacker might impersonate either side of the connection to steal data.
 Bidirectional authentication can mitigate this risk.

+Recommendation Level DMZ.

-Recommendation Level DMZ Parameter Setting Configuration $\rightarrow$ Storage Adaptors $\rightarrow$ iSCSI Initiator Properties $\rightarrow$ CHAP $\rightarrow$ CHAP (Target Authenticates Host) and Mutual CHAP (Host Authenticates Target), both set to "Use CHAP" and each with a "Name" and "Secret" configured.
+Parameter Setting Configuration → Storage Adaptors → iSCSI Initiator Properties → CHAP → CHAP (Target Authenticates Host) and Mutual CHAP (Host Authenticates Target), both set to "Use CHAP" and each with a "Name" and "Secret" configured.

 Effect on Functionality

-OPERATIONAL ELEMENT DESCRIPTION Code HST02 Name Ensure uniqueness of CHAP authentication secret ts.
-Description The mutual authentication secret for each host sh be different for each client authenticating to the s compromised, an attacker cannot create another device. ould be different; if possible, the secret should server as well.
-This ensures that if a single host is arbitrary host and authenticate to the storage Risk or Control With a single shared secret, compromise of one h storage device. ost can allow an attacker to authenticate to the Recommendation Level DMZ SSLF Condition or Steps Configure a different authentication secret for each ESX/ESXi host.
+OPERATIONAL ELEMENT DESCRIPTION Code HST02 Name Ensure uniqueness of CHAP authentic ation secrets.
+Description secret should be different for each clie each host should be different; if possible, the ent authenticating to the server as well.
+This mised, an attacker cannot create another storage device.
+Risk or Control With a single shared secret, comprom authenticate to the storage device. ise of one host can allow an attacker to Recommendation Level DMZ.
+SSLF.
+Condition or Steps Configure a different authentication secret for each VMware ESX/ESXi host.
 Configure a different secret for each client authenticating to the server.